 4. User Experience (UX)

 The user experience of using your website is key.
 Customers who find a website hard to use are unlikely to continue to purchase through it.
-User experience can be affected by technical factors, such as slow loading pages, jumbled graphics, and blurry images.
-However, simple editorial mistakes can also have a hugely negative impact – copy that has been written poorly and doesn’t provide all the necessary information, or badly planned navigation of the site making it difficult to get around.
+User experience can be affected by technical factors, such as slow-loading pages, jumbled graphics, and blurry images.
+However, simple editorial mistakes can also have a hugely negative impact – copy that has been written poorly and doesn’t provide all the necessary information or badly planned navigation of the site making it difficult to get around.
 Having a regular review and revive strategy in place is the only way to ensure the user experience for your website is maintained at a high level.

-5. Optimising your website for mobiles
+5. Optimising your website for mobile

 A huge amount – more than 50% – of searches are done on mobile phones.
 So if your website isn’t optimised for mobiles, you are going to miss out on business.
 If a customer uses their phone to look at your website, but half the text doesn’t fit on the screen and they can’t access the navigation buttons, it makes your business look unprofessional and unreliable.
 Mobile optimisation also affects your SEO – search engines will show websites that are optimised for mobile use nearer the top of their search results.
 So it’s well worth getting your website updated to include being fully optimised for use on mobile phones.